Weather in Kenya in August

 Weather in Kenya in August typically experiences cooler temperatures compared to the preceding months.
 As the country transitions from the peak of its dry season, August brings a gradual increase in rainfall, particularly towards the end of the month.

 On average, Kenya experiences around 50-100 mm of rainfall in August, with variations depending on the region.
-While the increase in rainfall might deter some travelers, it also brings lush green landscapes and replenishes water sources, which can enhance the overall safari experience.
+While the increase in rainfall might deter some travellers, it also brings lush green landscapes and replenishes water sources, which can enhance the overall safari experience.

 Overall, August can be a great time to visit Kenya for wildlife enthusiasts, despite the possibility of occasional showers.

 Ready to explore Kenya?
-Let us help you plan your customizable trip with our tailor- made trip service.
+Let us help you plan your customizable trip with our tailor-made trip service.

 In the distance is the Riyadha Mosque in Lamu, Kenya © Shutterstock